microsoft/TouchDevelop/README.md

 If you want to always run the latest build,
 * **latest:** https://www.touchdevelop.com/app/latest

+The make sure which version you're running, tap the small copyright/legal/version bar in the bottom right, and then the `latest changes` button.
+This will give you the changes that went into your current version, and in particular if the fix for your submitted issue is in.

 Other pages of interest:
 * landing page: [https://www.touchdevelop.com](https://www.touchdevelop.com)
 * blog: [https://www.touchdevelop.com/blog](https://www.touchdevelop.com/blog)